Kitatine/w4111.github.io/syllabus.md

 * **TEAMS**: _both_ members of the team are deducted late days for each day the assignment is late.
   If either member is out of late days, your grade will be deducted as per above.

-Additional late day rules
+#### Additional Grace Day Rules

 * Late days are nontransferrable between homeworks and projects
 * To use a late day for a project, both team partners must have a project grace day available each, and they will both be deducted one project grace day each.
 If you change team partners and your new partner does not have any project grace days left, then unfortunately you will not be able to use any grace days for the project.
-* They do not apply to advanced assignments.
+* Grace days do not apply to extra credit assignments

-Alternative procedures to submit late homework:
+#### Procedures to submit late homework:

 * **(Most Preferred)** Bring to any TA's office hours.
 * **(Preferred)** Bring to class.
 * **(Least preferred)** Submit to Professor Wu's office: 421 Mudd in the DSI space: [map](http://eugenewu.net/files/images/map.png)

-When using late days, note that homeworks tend to get harder later in the course.
+When planning to use grace days, note that homeworks tend to get harder later in the course.